HerrMotz/bachelor-thesis/publication/main.typ

 ] <def:prefix_formally>

 #remark[
-  May $f_x in I$, then any IRI $i in I$ with a prefix can be written as $i = f_x u$ and $u in Sigma^*$#footnote[Technically, a valid prefix could be written e.g. without a trailing slash.
-For the purposes of this work, I consider the basic concatenation to work like the concatenation algorithmm for URIs specified in #link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986], if necessary.].
+  May $f_x in I$, then any IRI $i in I$ with a prefix can be written as $i = f_x u$ and $u in Sigma^*$.
+Technically, a valid RDF prefix could, for example, be written without a trailing slash, causing basic concatenation to produce an invalid IRI.
+For the purposes of this work, I consider the basic concatenation to work like the concatenation algorithmm for URIs specified in #link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986], if necessary.
 ]

-#figure(caption: [Informal overview of Wikibase conventions for\ mapping information about an Item to the RDF standard @wikibase_rdf_mapping_graphic.],
-  image("rdf_mapping.svg", width: 87%)
-) <fig:rdf_mapping>

-== Qualifiers <heading:qualifiers>
-To query qualifiers using a Visual Query Graph, they must first be clearly defined.
-The term and concept "qualifier" are *not* used or specified in the RDF reference @W3C_RDF_1.1_Reference @W3C_RDF_1.2_Proposal.
-The definitions below follow the Wikibase conventions @wikibooks_sparql_qualifiers @wikidata_sparql_qualifiers, where the property and value of the *qualified edge\/assertion* are displayed hierarchically above the qualifiers, as seen in @fig:qualifier_screenshot.
-In this work, the term *qualifier* can be used in *three ways*: The *concept* of a qualifier, is that a relationship between items can be further specified using them.
-The now following definition refers to qualifiers, which can be *asserted in an RDF graph*.
-The third meaning is a qualifier in a *qualifiable Visual Query Graph*, which will be defined later on.

-In order to model and query a qualifier in an RDF database, distinct prefixes for statements and qualifiers are necessary.
-In SPARQL queries a variable is used to match a blank node, such as "Implicit1".
-Now, the Wikibase data model allows for many more constructs involving a blank node connected to an item.
-Furthermore, to correctly display the qualified edge and the qualifying edges, the property IRI prefixes ought to be discernable.
-In Wikibase, there is always a direct edge from the subject to the object using the `wdt:` prefix.
-First, this is necessary, should the database's user not want to query for a qualifier, but just for the "regular" assertion.
-Then, there are the constructing parts of the qualifier: the statement edge from the subject to the blank node using `p:`, the property statement edge from the blank node to the "main" assertion using `ps:` -- e.g. "educated at" in @ex:assertions_goethe_education -- and lastly the qualifier edges, using the `pq:` prefix.
-Using these prefixes, the data model allows to point at one and the same item, but from very different contexts.
-In order to handle qualifiers, they need to be formally defined.

-/*#todo[move this somewhere where it makes sense]
-The semantically similar assertions $(s,p,o)$ and $(b, p_s, o)$ are not erroneous, but an implementation detail of Wikibase to be able to differentiate the qualifiers from the qualified edge.
-*/

 #definition[
   Let $G$ be an RDF graph, $s in I$ be a specific subject,#sym.space.med